-Don was a founding member of the New Zealand Māori Theatre Trust.
+Selwyn was a founding member of the New Zealand Māori Theatre Trust.
 From 1984 to 1990 he ran the film and television course He Taonga i Tawhiti (Gifts from Afar), providing Māori and Pacific Islands people with the technical skills to tell their own stories in film and television.
-With producer Ruth Kaupua Panapa, Don formed He Taonga Films in 1992 to create job opportunities forcourse graduates and to provide outlets for Māori drama writers.
-Don produced and directed Māori language dramas including Māui Potiki and Tohunga and several Māori dramas in English, including Don't Walk With Your Nose in the Air (awarded Best Foreign Short Film at New York Film Festival 1992).
-Don was Executive Producer of the 2000 New Zealand Media Peace award winning feature The Feathers of Peace.
-Don produced the film Te Tangata Whai Rawa o Weniti, the Māori Merchant of Venice after directing Dr Pei Te Hurinui Jones's 1945 translation as a stage play in the 1990 Kōanga (Spring) Festival in Auckland.
-It was the first full length feature film to be made in Māori.
+With producer Ruth Kaupua Panapa, he formed He Taonga Films in 1992 to create job opportunities for course graduates and to provide outlets for Māori drama writers.
+Selwyn also produced and directed Māori language dramas Māui Potiki, Tohunga and several Māori dramas in English, including Don't Walk With Your Nose in the Air (awarded Best Foreign Short Film at New York Film Festival 1992).
+He was Executive Producer of the 2000 New Zealand Media Peace award-winning feature The Feathers of Peace, as well as producing the film Te Tangata Whai Rawa o Weniti, the Māori Merchant of Venice.
+He was also appointed Adjunct Professor of Te Whare Wananga O Awanuiarangi.

-Don received many awards and recognitions during his lifetime including the Officer of the Order of New Zealand Merit (ONZM) 1999, an Honorary Doctorate of Literature from Massey University, an honorary performing arts degree from Unitec and Te Tohu Tiketike a Te Waka Toi, an award presented annually by Te Waka Toi for outstanding contribution to the development of Māori arts.
+His awards and recognitions include the Officer of the Order of New Zealand Merit (ONZM) 1999, an Honorary Doctorate of Literature from Massey University, an honorary performing arts degree from Unitec and Te Tohu Tiketike a Te Waka Toi, an award presented annually by Te Waka Toi for outstanding contribution to the development of Māori arts.